Government of Paekche: 18 BCE-260 CE

-After the kingdom was founded by Onjo of Baekje, there were the two ranks: Jwabo (左輔) and Ubo (右輔).
+After the kingdom was founded by Onjo of Baekje, there were two ranks: Jwabo (左輔) and Ubo (右輔).

 These two ranks existed for more than 200 years in the early days of Paekche.
 The "bo" (輔) type officials are found in Goguryeo and Silla as well as in Chinese history.
 In China, Jwabo were one of the Sarin (四隣) who assisted a King and were advisors for the Crown Prince.
 Moreover, there were Jwabo, Ubo and Gyeongbo (京輔) during the Han Dynasty whose job it was to administer and defend the capital.
 In Goguryeo there were the positions Jwabo, Ubo and Daebo (大輔).
 The Daebo was a symbolic position but both the Jwabo and Ubo were similar to Prime Ministers who took part in politics and national defense.
 In Silla there was only a Daebo who were advisers of the king; The first to hold the position: Talhae (脫解), Hogong (瓠公) and Algi (閼智) were all foreigners who settled in Silla.

 In Paekche, records of the Jwabo and Ubo are found five times during the reign of the founding monarch, Onjo of Baekje and his son and successor Daru of Baekje.
 After a 200-year gap, during the reign of the 8th king, Goi of Baekje they were mentioned two times.
 He appointed Euleum (乙音) as Ubo and assistant to the king.

 After Goi the Ubo were charged with national security and military affairs.
 We can also find people who were given positions like Dongbu (東部) and Bukbu (北部) that were written in front of their name in historical materials.
 They were placed in the surrounding of the capital to defend it from the North and East, battling with the Nangnang (樂浪) and Malgal (靺鞨).
 This was similar to the Sambo (三輔) of the Han Dynasty who were installed around a capital in charge of defense.
 During this time the Jwabo and Ubo in Goguryeo had similar jobs as the ones in Paekche.
 When King Goi of Paekche made political reforms in 260 the positions of Jwabo and Ubo were replaced by the new ministers called jwa'pyeong, and after handing over their roles disappeared.